nahue-passano/keyword_spotting_api/README.md

     "one", "two", "three", "four", "five", "six", "seven", "eight", "nine", "zero", "up", "down", "left", "right", "go", "stop", "on", "off", "yes", "no", "cat", "dog"

+In addition, such a system is deployed on a flask server to predict from a client scipt.

 ---
 ## **Model architecture**